zriyansh/signoz.io/src/pages/technical-writer-program.md

 ## General FAQs

 - We pay $150 - $300 USD per published article.
+Clarify the exact amount with us before starting to work on the article.
 We pay via PayPal for international transfers, and via bank accounts for Indian transfers.

+- **When do I get paid?**<br></br>
+  Payment is processed after the article is published.
+You will need to submit a receipt.
+You can use this [free tool](https://www.zoho.com/in/invoice/free-invoice-generator.html) to generate a receipt.
+We will share a sample receipt when we collaborate.
+It can take 3-7 working days to reflect in your account.

-- How long should the article be?
+- **How long should the article be?**<br></br>
-    - We expect the articles to be somewhere between 1000-1500 words.
+  We expect the articles to be somewhere between 1000-1500 words.
 But depending on the requirements of the article, it can be shorter or longer.

-- How long should each article take?
+- **How long should each article take?**<br></br>
-    - Technical articles can take time.
+  Technical articles can take time.
 There are no hard deadlines but it's good to have the first draft to be sent for review in around 7-10 days.
 Our team will be in touch with you during the writing process.
 If you stop responding, then we may assign the article to someone else.

-- Where will I write the article?
-How is the review process?
+- **Where will I write the article?
+How is the review process?**<br></br>
-    - We will give you access to a Notion page for writing the article.
+  We will give you access to a Notion page for writing the article.
 We will get back with comments within 4-5 business days on the article and will try to keep the back and forth to the minimum.
-- Payment is processed after the article is published.
-It can take 3-7 working days to reflect in your account.

 [![Apply for SigNoz Technical Writing Program](/img/blog/2023/11/apply-signoz-twp.webp)](https://forms.gle/2zxwVgajMWU5L1fHA)